budparr/budparr.com/_pages/about.md

 ### Technical Details

-/*My wife thinks this site is boring, but my only real goal with it was to try and nail down the typography.*/
+My wife thinks this site is boring, but my only real goal with it was to try and nail down the typography.

 This site was created by scratch in a text editor using some amazingly powerful tools: